Installation

 • On Linux, please also complete the post-installation steps.

-• The system Python; no version manager, such as pyenv or uv, should be active.
+• The system Python; no version manager, such as uv, should be active.

 Local Deployment

 You can run and develop Lumigator locally using docker-compose.
-This creates three container services networked together to make up all the components of the Lumigator application:
+This creates multiple container services networked together to make up all the components of the Lumigator application:

-• localstack: Local storage for datasets that mimics S3-API compatible functionality.
+• minio: Local storage for datasets that mimics S3-API compatible functionality.

 • backend: Lumigator’s FastAPI REST API.